Truck Traffic Collision Personal Injury Lawyer in Atlanta

-As noted by the Insurance Institute for Highway Safety, commercial trucks often weigh 20-30 times more than a passenger car and are taller with a greater ground clearance that leaves the occupants of smaller vehicles susceptible to extremely serious injuries or even death.
+As noted by the Insurance Institute for Highway Safety, commercial trucks and 18-wheeler are often weighed 20-30 times more than a passenger car and are taller with a greater ground clearance that leaves the occupants of smaller vehicles susceptible to extremely serious injuries or even death.
 If you’ve been injured in an accident with a commercial truck, you may be eligible for compensation.
 An experienced truck accident attorney may be able to help.
 How do you find an experienced truck accident attorney?
 Read on for more information.

 Finding Prospective Attorneys to Take Your Case

 In the past, finding an attorney who works in your area of residence and in the area of law that matches your case was a matter of asking others for a referral or looking in the phone book.
 However, while those are still options for finding an attorney, there are many other ways to find one these days, including on the internet.

 When researching truck accident attorneys online, you will want to look for those specializing in personal injury law, including motor vehicle accident cases.
-Look at the websites provided for these attorneys and take note of reviews that have been provided by clients, as well as examples of results of cases they’ve represented, particularly those involving truck accidents.
+Look at the websites provided for these attorneys and take note of reviews that have been provided by clients, as well as examples of results of cases they’ve represented, particularly those involving semi-trucks accidents.
 Additionally, you should take note of legal industry awards that the law firm has received and the experience of the individual attorneys as listed in their biographies.